Code-Institute-Submissions/away-day/README.md

         - [National Hockey League](https://www.nhl.com/);
     - Rugby League
         - [European Super League](https://superleague.co.uk/);
-- find pubs
-- find hotels
-- find nightclubs
-- get directions to ground from any location
+- The four search refine buttons allow users to search for pubs, cafes, hotels and restaurants.
+- The search box allows for a user to search for any other type of business, or a particular place

 ### Features to Implement

-- Share plans with friends
+- Share plans with friends - I signed up to ShareThis during the project with a view to adding some pre-made share buttons to the site, but I was getting quite a lot of console warnings about non-loadable content, so I've left that out of the first release.
+- Directions - I'd like to include a feature to generation directions between any given marker and the stadium being visited, or vice versa.
+I briefly explored the Directions API that Google offer but I already had my hands full with the Places API.
-- Rollout to more leagues, sports and countries - main priorities are Pro14 and English Premiership rugby union, NFL, NBA, MLB, NRL and AFL
+- Rollout to more leagues, sports and countries - The only thing I need to achieve this is the latitude and longitude of each club's home stadium.
+My current main priorities are NFL, NBA, NRL and AFL.
-- A wider league selection would certainly require a re-structure of the drop-down options, I think the format I've used is already at the limit of what it can display well
+- A wider league selection would certainly require a re-structure of the drop-down options, the format I've used is already at the limit of what it can display well.
+The most obvious solution would be to group leagues by sport and introduce a secondary drop-down layer.
 - Fixture API implementation - the holy grail!
-- Travel API implementation
+There's a host of sports data APIs out there, especially for football, and I'd love to be able to generate a team's fixtures, then select an opponent that way.

 ## Technologies Used